Summer Term: 2018-19

 We will next watch videos of the box trolls to find out how they move.
 We will incorporate one element of movement within each of our designs before finally choosing a material with which to cover our box trolls before finally giving them a name.
 Through this topic we will complete one of the NOCN modules – Experiencing Art.

-This term, Birch will be completing the ‘Literacy for the Future’ unit of the EQUALS Moving On Literacy curriculum.
-They will practise recording personal information, talking about their family and completing basic forms.
+This term, Birch will be completing the ‘Literacy for the Life and Leisure’ unit of the EQUALS Moving On Literacy curriculum.
+They will use their literacy skills to engage in leisure activities and to explore their wider communities.
 Students will use these practical activities to complete ASDAN Personal Progress or OCR Life and Living Skills units.

 The Life Skills curriculum is designed to support pupils as they start their journey towards independence.
 KS4 pupils will be working towards completing ASDAN Personal Progress units.
 KS5 pupils will complete OCR Life and Living skills units.